 Just when you think there can’t be more – there is!
 Next up is Barbecued Beef Tenderloin with horseradish demi-glace, mandolin potato and white turnip frites.
 The beef comes from Artisan Farms, a collection of multi-generation Ontario family farms committed to ethical animal welfare and sustainable land stewardship.
 Their cows are heritage breeds and are allowed to free range in natural grasslands and eat all natural vegetarian feeds with no chemicals or antibiotics.
 The farmers believe that a healthy herd produces a better product, and we are quite sure you will agree.

 Hope you have room for dessert!
-Flavours of Ontario concludes with Fresh Niagara Cherry Torte with vanilla bean and honey flower Belly Ice Cream.
-Created by Huntsville’s own Whimsical Bakery, enjoy fresh Niagara cherries baked to perfection and paired with all natural, handcrafted artisanal ice cream from local producer Belly Ice Cream.
+Flavours of Ontario concludes with Fresh Niagara Cherry & Chocolate Torte with vanilla bean gelato.
+Created by Huntsville’s own Whimsical Bakery, enjoy fresh Niagara cherries baked to perfection and paired with all natural, handcrafted artisanal gelato from local producer Affogato Cafe & Gelato.
 This sweet treat is the perfect finish to our extraordinary array of fresh Ontario culinary creations.

 After dinner, the Huntsville Festival of the Arts hosts “Dancing on the Docks”.
 Local musician Neil Barlow fronts a 10-piece band playing golden oldies as the sun goes down.
 Grab a partner and your dancing shoes and take a turn on the Town Docks – what better way to end this magical evening?